Mental Health Care for Asian Americans and Pacific Islanders updated 2018

 This course is based on a comprehensive report on Mental Health and Ethnicity published by the Office of the Surgeon General of the United States.
 This course provides therapists and healthcare professionals with up to date information on the status of, needs for, availability of and outcomes of mental health services for Asian Americans and Pacific Islanders.
+Updates from NAMI added from late 2018 as well as additional references.

 This course is designed for both clinicians and administrators who work in both private and public, and urban and rural areas.
 Psychologists, social workers, mental health counselors and marriage and family therapists can benefit from this course.
 This course may also be helpful for other practitioners, such as midwives and dieticians and nutritionists who work with a diverse client base.
-This course is appropriate for beginning, intermediate and advanced level practitioners who wish to improve their skills in the area of cross-cultural competency and multiculturalism.
+This course is appropriate for beginning and intermediate level practitioners who wish to improve their skills in the area of cross-cultural competency and multiculturalism.

 Author: Surgeon General of the United States

 Learning Objectives: This course will provide a professional with information about mental health care for Asian Americans and Pacific Islanders.
 This course contains information about multiculturalism and cross-cultural competency.
 Specifically, a professional will:

 - Describe the need for mental health services, including key issues in understanding research, mental disorders in adults, children and the elderly within the Asian American and Pacific Islander populations.

 - Identify the specific mental health problems of Asian Americans and Pacific Islanders, including somatization, culture-bound syndromes and information regarding high-need groups within this population.

 - Describe the availability, accessibility, and utilization of mental health services as well as the appropriateness and the outcomes of services for the Asian American and Pacific Islander populations.

 This Ce-Classes.com course is approved for CE credit by: